-The New Third Party tab shows your existing Amazon listings that have not been matched to a product in your Magento catalog.
-To use listing management for quantity, pricing, handling time, and more, each of your Amazon listings must be matched (assigned) to a product in your Magento catalog.
+Listings that display on this tab include your existing Amazon listings that have not been matched to a product in your Magento catalog.
+To utilize listing management for quantity, pricing, handling time, and more, each of your Amazon listings must be assigned (matched) to a product in your Magento catalog.
 You have a few options to assign a listing to a product in your Magento catalog.

 Create New Catalog Product(s): Choose to use the information in the Amazon listing to automatically create a new product in your Magento catalog.
 This process will match the Amazon listing to the new catalog product automatically.
 See Create and Assign Catalog Products.

 Attempt Automatic Match: Choose to attempt automatic matching for the selected listings to your catalog based on your current Catalog Search options in your listing settings.
 If you modify your Catalog Search options, this action will allow you to attempt the matching process again.

 In the Select drop-down:

 Assign Catalog Product: Choose to match the listing with a product in your Magento catalog manually.
 See Create and Assign Catalog Products.